emtiu/freebsd-outerbase/customdrives.md

 The same procedure as the regular freebsd-outerbase install with UEFI boot (installing `/boot/loader.efi` as `\EFI\BOOT\BOOTX64.EFI`), but once on each drive.

-It might be advisable to register both ESPs through `efibootmgr`, but in testing on VirtualBox and a physical HP Prodesk computer, it proved to be unnecessary, even for the automatic failover when one drive is removed.
+It might be advisable to register both ESPs through `efibootmgr`, but in testing on VirtualBox and a physical HP Prodesk computer, it proved to be unnecessary for the automatic failover after removing one drive.

 #### inner base: GELI-encrypted zpool mirror

-The set up both encrypted partitions for the zfs mirror, you can either be prepared to type your passphrase four times by using:
+To set up both encrypted partitions for the zfs mirror, you can either type your passphrase four times by using:

 ```
 geli load